Niketh-Reddy/Predicting-recessions-through-Machine-Learning/README.md

-This folder is for "Module 5: Regime Prediction with Machine Learning".
+This folder is for "Regime Prediction with Machine Learning".
 The necessary data is under ```data``` folder, and 3 notebook files and one python script are used in the analysis.

 ## code